srcole/srcole.github.io/_posts/2026-09-09-chinese-tones-study-game.markdown

 date:   2026-09-09 00:00:00
 ---

-NOTE: this is an Codex-generated blog post and app:
+NOTE: this is a Codex-generated blog post and app:

 I added another small Mandarin study tool to the site: Tone Garden (lol, not a fan of the name, tbh), a browser game for practicing the tones of simplified Chinese words.